Gordon Chung-Hoon: Postwar

 After Sigsbee was inactivated following the end of the war, Chung-Hoon was transferred to Pearl Harbor in November as officer in charge of the Special Activities Division of Service Force, Pacific Fleet, responsible for various administrative duties.

 From August 16, 1950, to March 7, 1952, Chung-Hoon commanded the destroyer USS John W. Thomason during the Korean War.
 Under Chung-Hoon's command the destroyer operated as part of the 7th Fleet, patrolling off the coast of Korea and taking part in gun bombardments.

 He was promoted to the rank of captain on 1 July 1953.

+He served as the Commanding Officer of Afloat Training Group Middle Pacific from March to June of 1954, where he directed the training and certification of Hawaii based ships.

 Chung-Hoon served as captain of the guided missile testing ship USS Norton Sound between July 1956 and August 1957.
 He was subsequently transferred to the Office of the Chief of Naval Operations in Washington, D.C., his last post.
 Chung-Hoon retired in October 1959 and was promoted to rear admiral upon retirement, making him the first Asian American flag officer of the United States Navy.

 Later life and legacy

 He was appointed to be the director of the Hawaii Department of Agriculture by the first Governor of the State of Hawaii, William F. Quinn, and held that position between January 1961 and June 1963.
-Chung-Hoon subsequently worked as a Realtor.
+Chung-Hoon subsequently worked as a realtor.
 He made a foray into politics by running as a Republican for one of the four seats representing the Hawaii 7th State Senate District in 1966, but finished fifth in the primary.
 Chung-Hoon died on July 24, 1979, at Tripler Army Medical Center in Honolulu.

 The Arleigh Burke-class destroyer USS Chung-Hoon, commissioned in 2004, is named for him.